kaustubhbhavsar/nyc-taxi-trip-duration-prediction/README.md

 *  <a href="src/inference/app.py">app.py</a>: This application is designed for making predictions.
 *  <a href="src/monitoring/monitoring.py">monitoring.py</a>: This application is intended for monitoring purposes.

-Both app.py and monitoring.py may experience latency due to various factors.
-The performance of the applications, particularly when accessing datasets from Hopsworks, can be influenced by the size of the datasets.
+The files mentioned above may experience latency, typically up to a minute or two, particularly when accessing datasets from Hopsworks.
 To optimize the performance consider sampling a subset of the data or aggregating it to a manageable size while still maintaining its representative nature.

 The codebase has been meticulously documented, incorporating comprehensive docstrings and comments.
 Please review these annotations, as they provide valuable insights into the functionality and operation of the code.